aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 user:1:trade:d3c562c3-d575-45e9-922f-0ee9693d16d8
 ```

 Aha!
-As we can see the admin account has `user_id` of 1.
+As we can see a difference.
+The admin account has `user_id` of 1.
 The `/api/trades` endpoint we saw earlier filtered trades based on the `user_id`:
 ```python
 user_id = g.user.id if g.get("user") else "sys_admin"
 # --- redacted ---